-So, if your bonus has not been anything to write home about, or if your promotion has not assuaged your otherwise discontent with your current employer, or should you indeed not have been promoted when you very genuinely believe you ought to have been - you have options.
+So, if your bonus has not been anything to write home about, or if your promotion has not assuaged your otherwise discontent with your current employer, or should you indeed not have been promoted or received the pay increase when you very genuinely believe you ought to have been - you have options.

 Get in touch today for a confidential discussion on: firstname.lastname@example.org or 07764 824 532.